ullmanj/SendIt/README.md

 - [DONE] fix back button (urgent!)
 - [IF TIME] working camera button
 - make the person sending the text have an icon
-- make width of chat boxes a little less
+- [DONE] make width of chat boxes a little less
 - [DONE] figure out why top has a white header ?
 - [If time] add icon so they can see people in the send
-- [if time] see if we need participants icon

 SEND LOG
 - [DONE] make whole page scrollable

 SEND INFO
-- add image carousel
+- [DONE] add image carousel